AdobeDocs/experience-manager-65.en/help/forms/using/use-custom-email-template-assign-task-step.md

 Out of the box, Assign task step is configured to use the default template, htmlEmailTemplate.txt.
 You can choose to use a custom template.
 To change the template:

-1. Open the Assign Task step.
+1. Open the **[!UICONTROL Assign Task]** step.

-1. Navigate to Assignee &gt; HTML Email Template.
+1. Navigate to **[!UICONTROL Assignee &gt; HTML Email Template]**.

 1. Select the newly created HTML Email Template.

-1. Click OK.
+1. Click **[!UICONTROL OK]**.
 The template is changed.

-An email notification also uses [metadata](../../forms/using/use-metadata-in-email-notifications.md).
+An email notification also uses [metadata](/help/forms/using/use-metadata-in-email-notifications.md).
 For example, due date, priority, workflow name, and more.
-You can also configure the template to use [custom metadata](../../forms/using/use-metadata-in-email-notifications.md#using-custom-metadata-in-an-email-notification).
+You can also configure the template to use [custom metadata](/help/forms/using/use-metadata-in-email-notifications.md#using-custom-metadata-in-an-email-notification).